accessibility-exchange/platform/README.md

 ## Technical Details

-The platform is built as a progressive web application using the [Laravel](https://laravel.com/) framework.
+The platform is built as a progressive web application using the [Laravel 8](https://laravel.com/docs/8.x) framework.

 ## Installation